climateaction-tech/grid-aware-software/when-does-carbon-aware-make-sense.md

 The damage of runaway climate change to populations around the world demands that we do better, and we believe the tech sector is <a href="https://rtl.chrisadams.me.uk/2023/07/comparing-what-is-spent-on-share-buybacks-vs-the-cost-of-decarbonising-the-grid/">well resourced enough to tackle this in a meaningful way</a>.

-## What are the “terms and conditions” that need to be applied?
+## What are the warning labels that need to be applied?

 There are two ways in which we think the logic of the carbon-aware approach holds true.